Shuvam1024/shuvam1024-ezNN/README.md

 >Runs inference on a list of inputs
 >Parameters:
 > - `nn`: Pointer to simpleNN structure to be used for inference
-> - `inputs`: 2D array where each row contains the list of input features for a sample to run inference on.
+> - `inputs`: 2D array where each row contains the list of input features corresponding to a sample to run inference on.
 > - `n`: Number of input sample vectors i.e. number of rows in the `inputs` 2D array
 > - `outputs`: 2D array where each row contains the list of outputs generated for each sample.
 Space must be pre-allocated for the outputs.
 Note that in multicategory classification mode, the number of outputs is 1.
-In other cases, the number of outputs for each sample is the same as the number of nodes in the output layer.
+In other cases, the number of outputs for each sample is the same as the number of nodes in the output layer of the network.

-/// @brief Train a sample
-/// @param nn Pointer to simpleNN structure
-/// @param train_data training data
-/// @param train_sample number of traning samples
-/// @param learning_rate learning rate for training
-/// @param max_epochs number of epochs
-/// @param reset whether to reset to random model in the beginning
 - `void do_training(simpleNNType *nn, float **train_data, int train_sample, float learning_rate, int max_epochs, int reset);`
+>Trains a network based on a training set
+>Parameters:
+> - `nn`: Pointer to simpleNN structure to be used for inference
+> - `train_data`: 2D array where each row is a training sample comprising the input features for a training sample followed by its expected output vector.
+Note the number of input features is the same as the number of nodes in the first (input) layer of the network.
+The number of outputs for each sample is 1 in multicategory classification mode, and is the same as the number of nodes in the output layer of the network in all other modes.
+> - `train_sample`: Number of trainig samples
+> - `learning_rate`:
+> - `max_epochs`:
+> - `reset`:

 /// @brief
 /// @param nn Pointer to simpleNN structure